ajnart/homarr-docs/docs/introduction/installation.md

 ## Building from source
 :::info

-Installing Homarr from source is not recommended and only intended for developers and contributers, please use the [Docker](#installation-using-docker) installation method instead.
+Installing Homarr from source is not recommended and only intended for developers and contributors, please use the [Docker](#installation-using-docker) installation method instead.

 :::